epinowcast/epidist/README.md

 * Left trunction+dynamical correction: $b(\tau)/B(s-t_{min})$.
 Again, we fit a single lognormal distribution with left truncation and then correct for underlying dynamics after the fit

 ## Flow
 Makefile currently doesn't work because I had to switch to my Windows pc to run brms.
+I'm saving rda files to the rdacache directory so that I can move between machines (which you don't need to update)...

 * `param.R` sets parameters
 * `data_exponential.R` generates data